chocobar/uk-bankholidays/README.md

-# example-app-api-template
+# Helix App that connects to Gov UK API to fetch bank holidays for the years 2018 - 2026

-An example Helix App template for API tools
+Defines an OAS that connects to https://www.gov.uk/bank-holidays.json